 The Best Symposium (ger/ ENg)

-In »The Best Symposium« we come together to evaluate what eludes evaluability.
+At »The Best Symposium« we come together to evaluate what eludes evaluability.
 Which subjects and practices of knowledge have formed during the event-series, what remains and can be passed on?
 Six note-takers have accompanied the lecture art and present their notes in graphics, texts, spatial arrangements, performances.
-We have also invited two guests who will discuss with us about the heart lectures and their own lecturing practice.
-We invite everyone interested to join us at the round table in the Kunsthafen, in person or digitally.
-Registration via: email@example.com
+Bini Adamczak and Ana Vujanović are invited to reflect with us on their own practice of lecturing and to unfold a reflection on the art of lecturing.
+We welcome everyone interested to join us at the round table in the Kunsthafen, in person or digitally.

 »Where do you see yourself five years from now?« »Performing together on the 26th of November at the Kunsthafen in Cologne.« »But that is six years from now.« »Almost seven.« Zooming past the barriers of time, space and smell, she rushes to the future, much like an immersive multi-platform media experience running off a 64-core processor-powered server generating a hyperrealistic 4D virtual environment world.
 After all, Google reading your e-mails is a form of collectivity.